GMAT Exam Eligibility: Check Age Limit, Academics, Language, Grades & ScoresUpdated on 07 June, 2022

 The GMAT exam does not have any minimum or maximum work experience requirements for test-takers.
 An applicant can be a fresher or an industry expert.

 Renowned and prestigious B-schools and universities across the globe accept GMAT scores for MBA admission.
-It is one of the biggest and notable management entrance tests that give applicants access to more than 7,000 programs and 2,300 overseas educational institutions.
+It is one of the biggest and most notable management entrance tests that give applicants access to more than 7,000 programs and 2,300 overseas educational institutions.

 The GMAT examination is taken by applicants who are seeking admission to a premier MBA institute or B-school.
 The test applicants are majorly undergraduates and working professionals.
 Applicants from 13-18 years of age need to apply with a permission letter from their parents or guardians.
 For applicants above 18 years, they don’t need any permission to register and take the examination.